gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 A reversal carves the before/after DIR pauses out of the reversing axis’s last step (§4.4); the other axes are not paused.
 Underrun is a hard error after kick-off.
-Production does not use float or integer division for planning.
+Production does not use float, integer division, or 64-bit integer types for planning.

 Two geometry modes, both hitting every trajectory point: